Emelia J. Benjamin MD, ScM

 Dr. Benjamin has conducted research at the Framingham Study since 1988.
 She is a Member of the Executive Committee, and is Co-Director of the Medical Endpoints Committee.
 She was Principal Investigator of the grant that recruited the second generation of the Framingham Study's ethnic/racial minority cohort, the Omni Study.

-A passionate and dedicated mentor, she has won local and national awards for mentoring, education, and research.
+A passionate and dedicated mentor, she has won local and national awards for mentoring, education, diversity, and research.
 She was inducted into the Association of American Physicians and she won the 2020 Alliance for Academic Internal Medicine Diversity, Equity, and Inclusion Award.

 Other Positions